po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityThreeTemp.md

 console.log(typeof five);

 ```
 * Since variable `six` now has been assigned a value using the `=` assignment operator, it is no longer `undefined`.
 Instead, the type is `number`.

 ```
 // Logs number
 console.log(typeof four);

 ```

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

+* Ask the class the following questions (☝️) and call on students for the answers (🙋):